The Best Way to Level a Concrete Floor For Laminate Flooring (Must Read!)

 The floor may have high spots that make it uneven.
 You must remove these high spots to make the floor look smooth and even.

 You can use a concrete grinder to remove these rough high spots.
-When grinding or repairing a concrete floor, wear a respirator to protect yourself from concrete dust.
-A dust mask will not suffice, so you should use a dust collector if possible.
+When grinding or repairing a concrete floor, you should wear a respirator.
+It protects you against concrete dust.

-In addition, make sure you check the level of the concrete floor as you grind it.
+A dust mask will not be enough, so you should use a dust collector if possible.
+Besides, make sure you check the level of the concrete floor as you grind it.

 Step 3: Repair All Cracks and Holes

-Besides high spots, cracks and holes contribute to uneven subfloors.
 Consider using caulk or leveling compound to fill these cracks and holes.
 Once you have filled in all the holes and cracks with the compound, let it harden.

 Step 4: Seal All Openings

-You should now check the leveling of the subfloor after grinding the high spots and filling the cracks and holes.
-If any imperfections remain, you should fix them. Â
+After grinding high spots and filling cracks and holes, check the floor’s level.
+If any imperfections remain, you should fix them.

 Step 5: Prepare The Primer and Apply It

-As soon as you have finished covering your walls and openings, it’s time to apply a primer to ensure the best possible connection of the self-leveling compound to the concrete subfloor.
+Once you’ve covered your walls and openings, it’s time to apply a primer.
+In this way, the self-leveling compound is best connected to the concrete surface.

 Step 6: Apply Self-Leveling Compound

-Next, as a final step, add the self-leveling compound and water to a five-gallon bucket, and mix it well with a concrete mixer.
+And mix it well with a concrete mixer.
 Ensure you make the solution thicker and then pour it on the floor.
 Then, with a long-handled squeegee, spread it all over the floor and leave it to dry for 24 hours.

-The next day, apply another layer of primer and repeat the same process, but do not thicken the self-leveling solution this time.
+The next day, apply another layer of primer and repeat the same process.
+But do not thicken the self-leveling solution this time.
 Then roll it out with a roller to ensure it is spread across the entire floor even and smooth.

 Step 7: Install the Lamination and Underlayment